Road Blaster: Releases

 Road Blaster was originally released in 1985 as a laserdisc-based arcade game.
-Various ports were released throughout history, including versions for the MSX, X1 (both in VHD format), Mega CD/Sega CD, LaserActive (in Mega LD format), Sega Saturn, PlayStation, and 3DO Interactive Multiplayer (prototyped as Turbo Blaster).
+Various ports were released throughout history, including versions for the MSX, X1 (both in VHD format), Mega-CD/Sega CD, LaserActive (in Mega LD format), Saturn, PlayStation, and 3DO (prototyped as Turbo Blaster).
 However, only the Sega CD and Mega LD versions were released outside Japan, under the titles Road Avenger and Road Prosecutor, respectively.
 The titles were possibly changed to avoid confusion with the similarly titled arcade game RoadBlasters by Atari Games, which was ported to the Mega Drive around the same time.
-Road Blaster was also released for the Sharp X68000 and for Windows in 2011, exclusively in Japan.
+Road Blaster was also released for the X68000 and for Windows in 2011, exclusively in Japan.
 A unofficial Super NES port of the game titled Super Road Blaster was released in 2012, which uses the MSU-1 chip support.
 Cobra Command and Road Blaster were ported to iOS by Revolutionary Concepts in 2010 and 2011, respectively.
 In 2018, a port for the Amiga (OCS and AGA) and the CD32 was also released unofficially.

 Other variations included one-shot reproductions for VHS cassette players such as Takara's Video Challenger which was a limited interactive port of the Road Blaster arcade game.
 The Sega Saturn and PlayStation ports were compilations of Road Blaster and another laserdisc arcade game developed by the same team titled Thunder Storm (known outside Japan as Cobra Command).